open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ```
 ![tabs](ch11_files/img/tabs.gif)

-Although the above is a nice and short app, housing the content of each tab in the children of a `dbc.Card` or an `html.Div` has a drawback.
-It requires that you compute the children property for each individual tab upfront and send all of the tab's content over the network at once, which could slow the up down.
+Although the above is a nice and short app, housing the content in the children of each tab has a drawback.
+It requires the app to compute the children property for each individual tab upfront and send all of the tab's content over the network at once, which could slow the app down.

-Another way to display the content of tabs is through the callback method, which allows you to compute the tab's content on the fly, when the tab is clicked.
+Another way to display the content of each tab is through the callback method, which allows you to compute the tab's content on the fly, only when the tab is clicked.
 Here's an example.

 ```python
 from dash import Dash, dcc, html, Input, Output